-Whether it was developing my first GW BASIC programs, similar to the diary program used on television by Dr. Doogie Howser, or applying for a Microsoft product support role at the age of 13, I always knew that technology would play an important role in my life.
+Whether it was developing my first GW BASIC programs, like the diary program used on television by Dr. Doogie Howser, or applying for a Microsoft product support role at the age of 13, I always knew that technology would play an important role in my life.
 Well beyond the years of DOS, GW BASIC, and bulletin board systems, I have had the opportunity to play roles focused on bridging gaps between business and technology professionals.
-Technology has the power to drive business efficiencies, create competitive advantages, and open up the new possibilities that are only limited by ones imagination.
-My mission in life is to turn those possibilities into reality.

 BillG & Me

 An opportunity came up to join the team at Microsoft.
-Seven interviews later, I began a journey inside the consulting arm of Microsoft where I connected with the enterprise customers to help them deploy the latest products.
+Seven interviews steps later, I began a journey inside the consulting arm of Microsoft where I connected with the enterprise customers to help them deploy the latest products.
 Through several years, I gained exposure to the challenges faced in the enterprise space and an opportunity to work with very smart and passionate people.
 Within the Canadian subsidiary, I gained exposure to customers here while taking on opportunity to travel the country to spread the word of upcoming product launches.
-Some of the memorable projects include early deployments of Active Directory, driving the first .NET development projects inside Canada’s financial institutions and contributing code into the Windows code base.
+Some of the memorable projects include some of the first deployments of Active Directory, unlocking an early major win for the .NET stack inside Canada’s financial institutions and contributing code into the Windows code base.

 Building Online Communities for Rock Stars

 Leaving Microsoft was a difficult choice.
-It is a place built on intra-preneurship where success is directly attributed to hard work.
 Joining the early start-up team of officialCOMMUNITY, then known as InDIMENSIONS, was an opportunity I could not pass up.
-We started out on a mission to rethink information management with a multi-dimensional approach using recording artists as our foundation.
-During the early years, we also managed to build out a practice focused on the domain of community management.
-The information management piece continues today in Primal Fusion and officialCOMMUNITY grew up from the four of us crammed inside a tiny office at Blue Rodeo’s Toronto studio to over forty people including my technology team of twelve serving legendary artists such as Ted Nugent, Alice Cooper, Mark Knophler, and more.
+We started out to rethink information relationships and search using a context exploration approach.
+Recording artists proved to be a great subject matter as they often touched music, culture, and fashion subject matter.
+During the early years, we built a practice focused on the domain of community management to fund the information relationship research.
+The information management piece continues today in Primal and officialCOMMUNITY grew up from the four of us crammed inside a tiny office at Blue Rodeo’s Toronto studio to over forty people including my technology team of twelve serving legendary artists such as Bob Dylan, Celine Dion, Elton John, Mark Knopfler, Robert Plant, and more.

 Helping Teams Build the Right Thing at the Right Time

 With the community business on a steady state for growth, it was time to continue pushing myself for new challenges.
-Jumping back into the consulting realm working with the high calibre team at ObjectSharp was my next step.
-Reaching out to clients undertaking software development projects I delivered advisory services focused on team building, software craftsmanship, and technical excellence.
-The client received an honest assessment of their plans along with pragmatic options to help them achieve their objectives.
-Working one-on-one with team members, I helped reframe their challenges for action and help them build upon their strengths.
-My contribution is the rare insight into balancing of IT and development efforts to meet the challenges set forth by business leadership.
+Jumping back into the consulting realm working with the high caliber team at ObjectSharp was my next step.
+Working with clients on software development projects I focused on creating space for teams to learn, grow, and evolve their engineering practices while managing the business expectations.
+Clients received an honest assessment of their plans along with pragmatic options to help them achieve their objectives.
+Working one-on-one with team members, I coached around learning, co-developed with them to explore what is possible, and supported them as they took the next steps on their personal journey.

 A Better Connected Health System